 Returns INTEGER, a result code.
 The most typical value is 0x0000, indicating a successful operation.

+Arguments:

+advRpt\$ byRef advRpt\$ AS STRING.

+This contains an advertisement report.
-Arguments: byRef advRpt\$ AS STRING. advRpt\$ This contains an advertisement report. byVal nFlagsAD AS INTEGER. nFlagsAD Specifies the flags AD bits where bit 0 is set for limited discoverability and bit 1 is set for general discoverability.
-Bit 2 will be forced to 1 and bits 3 & 4 will be forced to 0.
-Bits 3 to 7 are reserved for future use by the BT SIG and must be set to 0.

-byVal nAdvAppearance AS INTEGER.
-Determines whether the appearance advert should be added or omitted as follows: nAdvAppearance 0 Omit appearance advert 1 Add appearance advert as specified in the GAP service which is supplied via the BleGapSvcInit() function byVal n MaxDevName AS INTEGER. nMaxDevName The n leftmost characters of the device name specified in the GAP service.
-If this value is set to zero (0) then the device name is not included.
+byVal r nFlagsAD AS INTEGER. nFlagsAD for gene es the flags AD bits where bit 0 is set for limited discoverability and bit 1 is set eral discoverability.
+Bit 2 will be forced to 1 and bits 3 & 4 will be forced to 0. o 7 are reserved for future use by the BT SIG and must be set to 0. byVal r nAdvAppearance AS INTEGER.
+Determines whether the appearance advert should be added or omitted as follows: nAdvAppearance 0 Omit appearance advert 1 Add appearance advert as specified in the GAP service which is supplied via the BleGapSvcInit() function byVal r nMaxDevName AS INTEGER. nMaxDevName eftmost characters of the device name specified in the GAP service.
+If this set to zero (0) then the device name is not included.